 What is the difference between Padel Tennis and Pickleball

 There are so many racquet or paddle sport games out there today that it can be difficult to tell which one is which!
 If you’ve never played one of these games before, it’s easy to become lost.
-Pickleball and paddle tennis are two examples of paddle-based sports.
+Pickleball and Padel tennis are two examples of paddle-based sports.

 Padel Tennis vs. Pickleball

-Pickleball was created in 1965 by three Washington fathers.
+Pickleball was created in 1965 by three Washington state fathers.
 This sport uses smooth paddles made of wood or other materials.
 A plastic hole-filled ball is batted back and forth across a net.
 This game is enjoyed by many since it is simple to learn and play, even for children who are not ready for tennis.
 The game effortlessly adapts to any arrangement, from casual to complete tournaments.